 Deb Sankar Banerjee

-Currently I am a postdoctoral fellow in the Department of Physics in Carnegie Mellon University working with Prof. Shiladitya Banerjee.
-My primary research interests lie in understanding the physical principles which drive the complex and rich dynamics seen in living active matter systems.
-My current research activities are mainly focused on studying the formation and size regulation of intracellular structures (e.g., filaments, networks, organelles, condensates etc) and studying the collective dynamics and self-organization of active elements (e.g., growing filaments, contractile actomyosin network, cell junction etc) seen across the scales from sub-cellular cytoskeleton to supra-cellular structures and tissues.
-I employ various analytical and computational methods ranging from coarse grained active hydrodynamic description to stochastic reaction network and microscopic molecular dynamics simulations, to model and study biological systems
+Currently, I am a postdoctoral fellow at the James Franck Institute at The University of Chicago working with Prof. Suri Vaikuntanathan.
+My primary research interests lie in understanding the physical principles that drive the complex and rich dynamics seen in living matter systems.
+My current research activities are mainly focused on understanding how physical learning leads to mechanochemical adaptation at a cellular or tissue level, studying the formation and size regulation of intracellular structures (e.g., filaments, networks, organelles, condensates etc), and studying the collective dynamics and self-organization of active elements (e.g., growing filaments, contractile actomyosin network, cell junction etc) seen across the scales from the sub-cellular cytoskeleton to supra-cellular structures and tissues.
+I employ various analytical and computational methods ranging from coarse-grained active hydrodynamic description to stochastic reaction network and microscopic molecular dynamics simulations, to model and

 My Research